Sdataanalyse/Sdataanalyse.github.io/index.md

 ---
-title: COVID-19’s impact on the criminal behavior in NYC from 2019 to 2022
+title: Crime complaints and arrests saw a big decrease in NYC under COVID-19 – Why?
 feature_text: |
   ## COVID-19's impact on crime trends in New York
   A Jekyll boilerplate theme designed to be a starting point for any Jekyll website